 Diet Can Help Or Hurt The Gut Bacterial Balance

-The foods that we eat and supplements we take influence our bacterial friends for good or bad.
+The foods that we eat and supplements we take to influence our bacterial friends for good or bad.
 Junk foods can change the microbial balance in a bad direction.
 High sugar intake can bias the balance in favor of Candida.
 In contrast, early human societies discovered they could benefit more from certain foods if they fermented them first.
-Certain of the bacteria traditionally used in food fermentation are closely related to good bacteria that reside in the gut, and by eating those foods you can bias the balance in favor of these good bacteria.
+Certain of the bacteria traditionally used in food fermentation is closely related to good bacteria that reside in the gut, and by eating those foods you can bias the balance in favor of these good bacteria.
 It’s possible to improve your microbiome balance by consuming well-defined fermented foods low in sugar.

 Dietary Fiber “Prebiotics” Help Sustain Your Gut Bacteria

 Fiber is the component of food that’s not digestible, usually some form of complex carbohydrate.
 The favorable gut bacteria love certain fibers.
 Among the best-proven prebiotics are inulin, fructo-oligosaccharides (FOS), and galacto-oligosaccharides (GOS).
-Usually it takes at least several grams a day of a prebiotic to make the difference, so it’s hard to get benefit from prebiotic supplements as capsules or tablets.
+Usually, it takes at least several grams a day of a prebiotic to make the difference, so it’s hard to get benefit from prebiotic supplements as capsules or tablets.
 Powders are best.

 Lifestyle and Stress Also Affect Gut Balance

 Our gut bacteria are vulnerable to assault, most notoriously by antibiotics.
-But emotional stress, negative lifestyle factors such as smoking or drinking or other addictions, overweight or obesity, and environmental pollutants all take their toll and deplete the friendly gut bacteria.
+But the emotional stress, negative lifestyle factors such as smoking or drinking or other addictions, overweight or obesity, and environmental pollutants all take their toll and deplete the friendly gut bacteria.
 Having any or all of these factors in your life, or simply having a lack of bowel comfort and regularity, are good reasons to take a probiotic supplement.
-Physical exercise does reliably improve the gut balance.
+Physical exercise does reliably improve gut balance.